 The Canon C200 Release Demo Video

-Part of the initial mix of excitement and confusion around the Canon C200 announcement came from the demo video.
+Part of the initial mix of excitement and confusion around the announcement came from the demo video, which was the one of the first views of the camera footage.
 The actual video story itself is perfectly fine - it follows the journey of fish from sea to a chef's table.

-"From Dock to Dish" is meant to display the versatility of the C200, along with its ability to shoot RAW in a fast-paced documentary style environment.
+"From Dock to Dish" is meant to display the versatility of the camera, along with its ability to shoot RAW in a fast-paced documentary style environment.

 The problem with this demo video is it's on an entirely different planet from the kinds of productions that potential C200 owners would use it on.